serenityways/best-retreats-data/index.md

 ---

-Thank you for visiting Serenity Ways —
+Thank you for visiting Serenity Ways.
 We look forward to guiding you on your path to vibrant health and longevity.
+Inquiries: concierge at serenityways dot com

 ---